openstack-infra/zuul/doc/source/admin/installation.rst

 Static Offload
-  Shift the duties of serving static files, such as HTML, Javascript, CSS or images either to the Reverse Proxy server or to a completely separate location such as a Swift Object Store or a CDN-enabled static web server.
+  Shift the duties of serving static files, such as HTML, Javascript, CSS or images to the Reverse Proxy server.

+Static External
+  Serve the static files from a completely separate location that does not support programmatic rewrite rules such as a Swift Object Store.

 Sub-URL
   Serve a Zuul dashboard from a location below the root URL as part of